 Though Cops & Kids began in the wake of the tragic 2006 police shooting of Sean Bell in New York City, it builds on Dr. Fulani’s long history of activism against violence and racial attacks in the Black community that saw her on the streets with young people and marching alongside the Reverend Al Sharpton and other leaders for decades.
 Officially incorporated by the NYC Police Department into the training of its police officers in 2011, Operation Conversation: Cops & Kids received the 2015 IACP and Cisco Community Policing Award from The International Association of Chiefs of Police.

 Dr. Fulani ran for president of the United States as an independent candidate in 1988 and in 1992, making history in 1988 by being the first African-American candidate, as well as the first woman candidate, to get on the ballot in all 50 states and to receive federal matching funds.
 She has been featured on Henry Louis Gates’ PBS documentary, America Beyond the Color Line, and has made countless other TV and radio appearances including Crossfire, Hardball, Fox News, Inside Politics, The Larry King Show, Washington Journal and Tony Brown’s Journal.

-The Fulani Fellowship is a five-month program, the next term of which will run from August 14 to December 16, 2017.
-Applications for the next cohort term are due by April 1, 2017.
+The Fulani Fellowship is a four-month program, the next term of which will run from August 14 to December 16, 2018.

 - The Fellowship is a 24-hour per week paid fellowship.